 Mudfish can do something that most other fish can’t: they can survive without water for almost two months!
 All they need is vegetative cover to keep themselves moist.
 Then, when summer is over and water returns to the wetland, they can eat, swim and breed.
 This type of adaptive behaviour means that mudfish can live in places other fish can’t.

 Did you know?
-Mudfish/kowaro are regarded as a treasured species to iwi.
+Mudfish/kowaro are regarded as a treasured species by iwi.